Akrog/cinderlib/docs/topics/connections.rst

 happen before the volume is available in the host:

 1. Retrieve connection information from the host where the volume is going to be attached.
-Here we would be getting iSCSI initiator name and such information.
+Here we would be getting iSCSI initiator name, IP, and similar information.

 2. Use the connection information from step 1 and make the volume accessible to